Passenger railroad car: Express car

-Express cars carried high-value freight in passenger consists.
-These cars resembled baggage cars, although in some cases specially-equipped box cars or refrigerator cars were used.
+Express cars carry high-value freight in passenger consists.
+These cars often resembled baggage cars, although in some cases specially-equipped boxcars or refrigerator cars were used.
+In the United States, the majority of these cars were operated by Railway Express Agency (REA) from 1918 to 1975.
+Following REA's bankruptcy, Amtrak took over express type shipments under the Amtrak Express brand, eventually introducing rolling stock like material handling cars, Roadrailers.
+Amtrak mostly exited the express business in 2003, now only using extra space in baggage cars on trains.

-Horse car

-Specialized stock cars were used to transport horses and other high value livestock as part of passenger consists.
-Similar equipment is used in circus trains to transport their animals.

 Prisoner car

 In some countries, such as Russia, convicts are transported from court to prison or from one prison to another by railway.
 In such transportation a specific type of coach, prisoner car, is used.
 It contains several cell compartments with minimal interior and commodities, and a separate guard compartment.
 Usually the windows are of nontransparent opaque glass to prevent prisoners from seeing outside and determine where they are, and windows usually also have bars to prevent escapes.
 Unlike other passenger cars, prisoner cars do not have doors at the ends of the wagon.